fluthjs/fluth-doc/docs/en/guide/boundary.md

 ## Unsubscribe

-- When a node is [unsubscribed](/en/guide/base.html#unsubscribe) while it is pending, its downstream will not be triggered after it finishes.
+- When a node is [unsubscribed](/en/guide/base.html#unsubscribe) while it is in pending state, downstream nodes will not be triggered after the node completes execution.
 - When a node is [unsubscribed](/en/guide/base.html#unsubscribe), all of its child nodes are also unsubscribed.
-If child nodes are pending at that time, then after they finish:
+If child nodes are in pending state at that time, after the child nodes complete execution:
-  - Their downstream nodes will not be triggered
+  - Downstream nodes of the child nodes will not be triggered
-  - When all pending child nodes finish, the parent node is cleaned up to prevent memory leaks
+  - When all child nodes finish their pending state, the parent node will be cleaned up to prevent memory leaks.